Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

-# Work in progress
-There are elements of this repository which are clearly unfinished, these are things that can only be finished after the peer-review process concludes and the related work is published.
-Currently, this is made public to make it accessible to peer-reviewers.

 # Neural Networks for Microplastic Fourier Transform Infrared Spectroscopy Data

 This repository provides code for training artificial neural networks, with a specific focus on models that support automated classification of Fourier Transform Infrared (FTIR) spectroscopic data related to microplastics.
 The gif below this line (it is a large file, you might need to wait a few moments) showcases the output space dimensionally reduced to 3 components using t-SNE.
 Note that lack of clear decision boundaries comes from the colouring of points being based on human labels, not model predictions.
 There is a significant amount of mislabelled data in the original training data.
 From areas inspected, "mislabelled" samples appear to be accurately placed.